evoluhq/evolu/.changeset/lazy-sloths-matter.md

 The "opfs-sahpool" also does not require COOP/COEP HTTP headers (and associated restrictions), and it works on all major browsers released since March 2023.

 This change was challenging because, by default, the "opfs-sahpool" does not support multiple simultaneous connections and can be instantiated only within a web worker and only within one tab of the same origin.
 Evolu uses Web Locks and BroadcastChannel to re-enable multiple tabs functionality.

+It's a breaking change because we had to remove support for LocalStore.
+Fortunately, we don't need it anymore, and without LocalStorare, Evolu can support separated SQLite instances.